5 Training Exercises to Prepare Your Dog for a New Baby (And a special FREE gift for you at the end)

 This is a very powerful approach.

-However, there is a lot more to it, and if you’re expecting a baby, I strongly urge you to check out The Online Dog Trainer for long-lasting solutions.
+However, there is a lot more to it, and if you’re expecting a baby, I strongly urge you to check out The Dog Calming Code for long-lasting solutions.

 In fact, there are many training techniques in The Dog Calming Code that will help at every stage as you introduce your new family member into your home.